7ep/demo/docs/BDD.md

 The best way to think about coding is not that we are writing instructions for the computer to follow.
 Rather, it is that we are explaining to a colleague precisely what we want the computer to do.
 We emphasize human-to-human communication rather than human-to-computer.

-� 2020, Coveros.
+Copyright 2020, Coveros.
 All rights reserved.